ovh/docs/pages/platform/public-cloud/create-volume-from-snapshot/guide.en-ie.md

 ![create volume](images/volume01.png){.thumbnail}

-Then enter the name and capacity of the new disk, and click `Create Volume`{.action}.
+Then enter the name and capacity of the new disk, and click `Create the volume`{.action}.

 ![create volume](images/volume02.png){.thumbnail}